 Legal help, services and support for private residential landlords

-This page has information about the progress of the Renters’ Rights Bill (now the Renters’ Rights Act 2025) and the work we are doing updating Landlord Law.
-(Last updated 05/11/2025).
+This page has information about the progress of the Renters’ Rights Act 2025 and the work we are doing to update Landlord Law.
+(Last updated 30/01/2026).

-Our other information pages are linked from the menu here.
-Or (ir you are viewing via Desktop) on your right.
+Our other Renters’ Rights Act information pages are linked from the menu here.
+Or (if you are viewing via Desktop) on your right.

 There is a page of basic Landlord FAQ about the Act, which is available to non-members.
 Please let me know any additional questions you would like to see go here via the Green Button messenger